What are the Availability and Submissions options for an assessment?

 - You may restrict the assessment so that only connections from certain IP addresses are allowed, such as a building on grounds.
 Enter one IP per line into the Allow only specified IP Addresses field.
 Asterisks may be used to stand for any single subnet.

-- You may also specify a Secondary ID and Password for the assessment.
-This Assessment Username and Assessment Password is typically provided by the instructor in the classroom or testing center, so that students must be present to enter the assessment.
+- You may also specify a Secondary Password for the assessment.
+This Assessment Password is typically provided by the instructor in the classroom or testing center, so that students must be present to enter the assessment.

 Note: The Secondary Password is for this specific assessment, and NOT the instructor's or the student's login information.

-- You may include a Final Page URL if you like.
+- You may include a Final Page URL if you'd like.
 The URL for this page will be displayed after the student submits the test.